The Xometry app works best with JavaScript enabled!

 Mild steel is made up of an iron (Fe) base with the addition of small amounts of carbon.
 Low-carbon steel is typically defined as having less than 0.2 % carbon by ASM International.
 Different grades of mild steel are defined by their differing levels of carbon.
 Another common alloying element is manganese (Mn).

-There are many different grades of mild steel.
+There are many different grades of mild steel that you could use.
 Mild steels classified according to the AISI (American Iron and Steel Institute) numbering system will all begin with “10” as their first two digits signifying their low carbon content.
 Low-carbon steel, and by extension mild steel, will have the final 2 digits of the designation as any number less than 20 (approximate carbon content multiplied by 100).
 Most mild steel has low (<1%) quantities of phosphorus and sulfur and these elements are actively limited as they are considered impurities.
 Some common grades are listed in Table 1 below:

 Table 1: Mild Steel Grades